-The Phillip Rieckert Memorial Award
+The Phillip Rieckert Memorial Award (2023 Winners)

 Much Congratulations to our two award recipients for the first year of this award, Lauren Alley (Randolph, NJ) and Aubrey David (Grovetown, Ga).
 We are proud to recognize these two stellar and accomplished young ladies.